jaimerd43/House-Price-Prediction/README.md

-# Project: House Prices Analysis and Prediction:
+# House Prices Analysis and Prediction
 # Project Overview:

 * Created a predictive tool that estimates house prices in Ames, USA.
 This can be useful for both amateur buyers and real estate agents.